nmeierpolys/mcp-structured-memory/documentation-overview.md

 - Technical decisions and architecture principles
 - Success criteria for each phase

-**Use for implementation**: Follow Phase 1 to build the narrow slice first - just enough to create a job search memory, add companies, and read them back.
+**Use for implementation**: Follow Phase 1 to build the narrow slice first - just enough to create a travel memory, add destinations, and read them back.

 ### 🎯 requirements.md
 **Purpose**: Detailed technical specifications